 #13-2, Maysville, is located at 12015 N Hwy 43, Maysville AR.
 This quilt was designed by a Thaden School student, Hadley Ward.
 She created a design that incorporated the history of the area and utilized quilt shapes to tie the design together.
 The main attraction is the tree.
 In the bottom portion, the roots end in tears to show the hard times that the town of Maysville has gone through such as the trail of tears, the fires, and the Civil War.
 The top of the tree is to represent how Maysville has grown from the troubles and thrived.
 I decided to make it an apple tree because I read in a brief history about the town that there once was an apple orchard in the town.
 The pencils represent the old schoolhouse and the triangular figures bring some geometry into the piece, making it more quilt-like.

 #13-3, Ole Bessie, is at 25881 Austin Road, Gravette AR.
+To get a close look, enter the driveway and go past the feed bins to the large barn where Ole Bessie hangs.
+Beware of dogs.
+Best to take your photo from the car.
 The Jim and Lisa Singleton property is located three miles north of Maysville, Arkansas.
 115 acres were purchased in 1999 and soon afterward they built their home and barns.
 Having an agricultural background, a love for cattle and the land, Jim now produces some of the finest Brangus cattle in the country as well as Bermuda hay that has won national honors and is sought after by many horse owners.
 The Singletons were honored with the Benton County Farm Family of the Year in 2020 award for their agricultural achievements.

 #13-4, Tri-Block.
 2 Henry Circle, Bella Vista AR.
 Quilts are viewable from Pamona Drive.
 Jim Richardson shares: My barn quilt ambitions result from a remembrance of my mother Rosella’s participation in the Eastern Iowa Heirloom Quilter’s group.
 Even after her passing on in 2000, she passed on a number of quilt tops to the organization, carrying it forward for others was her way.
 Correspondence with my siblings indicate the existence of an ongoing “Quilt Factory” from these humble beginnings.
 Multiple children and grandchildren own her quilts to this day.
 As a boy, quilting was the least of my ambitions, even today I can barely sew on a button.
 Regardless, my rural Iowa roots surfaced and I’ve grown to appreciate the vibrant coloring and wide variety of geometric designs depicted on barn quilts.
 I plan on continuing the endeavor throughout the greater Benton County/Bella Vista area with placements on friends and neighbor’s homes and possibly in public spaces.

-#13-5, Daddy’s Tractor, is at 16505 Bethel Heights Rd.
-Owner Wendy Jackson shares…The John H. Dillahunty farm was purchased in 1969.
+#13-5, Daddy’s Tractor, is at 16505 Bethel Heights Rd., Gentry AR.
+Note that this block and #13-6 are on gravel roads and are near each other.
+Owner is Peggy Dillahunty.
+She shares…The John H. Dillahunty farm was purchased in 1969.
 It was a working poultry farm until 1989.
 In the late 70’s, we bought a few bottle calves, and that was the beginning of our dairy which we ran until June 2018.
 John and his dad, Harlan, built this barn themselves from sawmill lumber and reclaimed sheet metal in 1970.
 Harlan had worked in the shipyards in WWII, and John learned a lot about carpentry from his dad.
 The Tractor Quilt Block is in remembrance of John and his love of Ford tractors.

 #13-6, Midwest Star is at 9935 S. Brigance Rd., Gentry, AR.
-Owner Wendy Jackson shares…This barn became part of our family farm in 1974.
+Note that this block and #13-5 are on gravel roads and are near each other.
+Owner Wendy Jackson, who is the agriculture teacher at Gentry High School, shares…This barn became part of our family farm in 1974.
 Ike stamps had built the barn over 90 years ago.
 He used the barn as a woodworking shop and made violins in his spare time.
 In the 50’s and 60’s it was used for a dairy barn by Jake Griggs.
 After we purchased it as part is our farm, it was used for hay storage for our dairy farm.

 #13-7, Stained Glass Flowers, is at Wallflower Farm at 1451 It’ll Do Road, Pea Ridge AR.
+It’s on the double doors of the barn located to the right of the house.
 The Battle at Elkhorn/ Battle at Pea Ridge was fought in the early weeks of March when likely there were daffodils and early wildflowers blooming.
 The ugliness of war may have been softened somewhat by flowers that reminded the soldiers of home, of family, of spring and the promise of peace, one day, ruled by the King of Kings.
 Our happy yellow barn and farmhouse echo the colors of spring overlaid by the rays of the sun which warm the earth and give life to everything they touch.
 The sky above with its storm clouds burdened with rain, gentle breezes, foggy mornings and beautiful sunrises and sunsets are like watercolor paintings created by God himself.
 The clouds that bring rain to wake up the seeds and plants in spring and feed them throughout the year.
 Rain also fills the rivers and streams that carry life to everything they touch, giving farms the much needed moisture for crops and livestock.
 Each portion of the quilt represents the miracle of life and the masterful plan of the God that created this beautiful earth and how farmers use those gifts to care for our families and communities.
 The quilt will be installed on our large metal barn where our animals are cared for and much of the work done on the farm begins.

 #13-9, Carpenter’s Star.
 Located at 1350 Stratsman Lane, Rogers AR.
 Owner Judy Bell shares.
 I am an avid quilter and have always liked this pattern but found it too complicated for me to put in a quilt, so I decided to use it for my barn quilt.
 The 2 story white barn was built in 1948 by T. W. Cotton who owned the property at that time.
 Mr. Cotton farmed the 60 acres surrounding the barn.
 He was assisted in the building project by his sons and several neighbors.
 The barn was built with a high open roof in the center and 2 sheds on the sides.
 During construction of the barn, one of the local men fell from the high rafters and was seriously injured.
 Typical of folks at that time, the neighbors went together to help the man and his family with his medical bills and other needs.
 The man eventually recovered.
 In 1955, Ruel Stratsman and his wife Orma moved to Arkansas from Wyoming and purchased the farm.
 Mrs. Stratsman was a beloved teacher in the Cave Springs School for many years.
 Mr. Stratsman converted the south shed into a milking parlor.
 In 1978, Wayne and Judy Bell purchased the farm and have lived there since then.